 1980: Mark Howe of the Hartford Whalers becomes the first NHL defenseman to score two shorthanded goals in one game.
 He gets them at 5:28 and 19:36 of the second period in Hartford's 8-6 road loss to the St. Louis Blues.
 The second shorthanded goal completes Howe's first NHL hat trick.

-1997: The New York Rangers become the first team in NHL history to begin their season with four consecutive ties.
+1997: The New York Rangers become the first team in NHL history to start its season with four consecutive ties.
 They set the record with a 1-1 tie against the Calgary Flames at the Saddledome.
-The Rangers are outshot 28-14, but Pat LaFontaine's goal 7:02 into the second period and 27 saves by Jason Muzzatti get New York a point.
+The Rangers are outshot 28-14, but Pat LaFontaine's goal 7:03 into the second period and 27 saves by Jason Muzzatti enable New York to earn a point.

 2000: Brett Hull of the Dallas Stars scores his 611th NHL goal, breaking a tie with his father Bobby on the all-time goal list.
 Brett Hull also has two assists to help the Stars defeat the Toronto Maple Leafs 3-1 at Air Canada Centre.

 Video: Brett Hull fourth leading goal-scorer in NHL